Zur Navigation springen Zum Inhalt springen Zum Footer springen

 Equipment

-For bags and backpacks not only the back offers space on a bike tour - the weight of the equipment should be best distributed over several parts of the body and wheel.
-Driving wind, rain or sun can lead to very different temperature sensations on the bike - a cold can best be avoided with a professional bike clothing.
-You should always have a suitable change of clothes on hand on a multi-day tour to be prepared for any eventuality.
-Among other important equipment, the necessary tools and repair utensils should not be forgotten.
-At high speed, it is easy to take a wrong turn on a bicycle tour: For orientation, traditional and modern aids such as a bike map or a GPS device.
+For bags and backpacks on a bike tour, not only the back offers space – the weight of the equipment should best be distributed over several body and bike parts.
+Wind, rain, or sun can lead to very different temperature sensations on the bike – a cold can best be avoided with professional cycling clothing.
+On a multi-day tour, you should always have suitable change clothes on hand to be prepared for any eventuality.
+Besides other important equipment items, necessary tools and repair utensils should not be forgotten.
+At high speed, it is easy to take a wrong turn on a bike tour: orientation aids such as a traditional or modern bike map or a GPS device are useful.
 You should always have a small emergency kit with you.

 Tips